Testing Machine Learning Systems: Code, Data and Models

 ๐ Follow along interactive notebook in the testing-ml repository as we implement the concepts below.

 First we'll load the data we'd like to apply our expectations on.
 We can load our data from a variety of sources (filesystem, database, cloud etc.) which we can then wrap around a Dataset module (Pandas / Spark DataFrame, SQLAlchemy).
+Since multiple data tests may want access to this data, we'll create a fixture for it.

 |